 Mono County has a comparatively high overall cost of living index rating of 133 (100 is the US average).
 Housing is by far the highest Mono County cost of living component (with an index of 192), followed by health (114), and transportation (106).
-Groceries are near the national norm (with a Mono County index of 102.6), and utilities are lowest (92).38
+Groceries are near the national norm (with a Mono County index of 102.6), and utilities are lowest (92).42

 With respect to health care, it is not known at this time whether the Tioga employees would be provided with or have access to health insurance programs.
-The Bureau of Labor Statistics indicates that as a whole, 67% of private employees offered medical insurance to their employees as of 2016.39 However, the numbers are much lower for service workers: 42% of service workers in the private sector have access to insurance programs.
+The Bureau of Labor Statistics indicates that as a whole, 67% of private employers offered medical insurance to their employees as of 2016.43 However, the numbers are much lower for service workers: 42% of service workers in the private sector have access to insurance programs.
 Of this group, 62% choose to participate.
-Thus, on average, only 26% of all service workers in the private sector are covered by medical care benefits.40
+Thus on average only 26% of all service workers in the private sector are covered by medical care benefits.44

 The Tioga project is intended to offset the disproportionately high regional cost of housing by providing housing units to project employees at affordable rents (anticipated to be at or below 30% of household income).
 Residents' utility costs would be reduced through the provision of onsite solar panels, onsite propane service, and a subsurface wastewater irrigation system to offset the cost of using potable water for landscaping irrigation during summer months.
+In compliance with the State and Federal Fair Employment and Housing Act (FEHA), no tenant criteria are established by the Specific Plan.
+Tenant selection is at the discretion of the owner's housing management.
+However, nightly and short-term rentals are prohibited by the Specific Plan, requiring rental terms to be more than 30 days.